 Now might be a good time to reread the seven tips on surviving your baby’s first year!

 This month your baby will find out that there is more to life than just eating and sleeping.
 She will probably cry less and want to play more too.

 By the end of the third month many babies are having longer stretches of sleep overnight – perhaps six hours straight or more.
 At this age your baby will probably need about 10 hours of sleep overnight (with feeds every 4-6 hours) and about five hours of sleep during the day.

 Your baby might be settling into a more predictable routine with day sleeps – having about three naps between 1- 2.5 hours long.
 You might start to recognise that your baby is tired at predictable times during the day.
-But don’t forget to continue watching them for tired signs – babies are constantly changing and as they grow older they’ll drop to two naps and then one (and eventually none!.
-This transition will be much smoother if you’re watching your baby for tired signs rather than insisting they sleep according to a strict routine.
+But don’t forget to continue watching your baby for tired signs – babies are constantly changing and as they grow older they’ll drop to two naps and then one (and eventually none!).
+This transition will be much smoother if you learn to recognise your baby’s tired signs rather than insisting they sleep according to a strict routine.

 If you are breastfeeding, you’ll also probably notice that your supply will also be ‘settling down’ by now.
 You probably don’t leak anymore and your breasts probably don’t feel as full.
 This doesn’t mean that you’re losing your supply of breastmilk.
 Your body has sorted out how much milk is needed and is responding to that demand.